 Regarding the Last Supper analysis show completely different level of space arrangement.
 The mural is painted on the end wall of the refectory of Monastery of Santa Maria delle Grazie and I suppose that one of Leonardo's first dilemma was to organize its proportional relationship with respect to the refectory own space.
 Leonardo created the effect that the room in which Christ and the apostles are seen was an extension of the refectory.
 Nevertheless, the painted space of the Last Supper appears slightly awkward with the refectory space because the edges of the fictional room overlap and don't align with the corners.
 It is one of the reasons why to some the room behind Jesus may appear as a trapezoid.

-13 figures has to to fit between 15 braccia of the walls.
+13 figures has to to fit between 9 meters of the walls.
 From practical reasons Leonardo had to make the figures proportionally larger and they are approximately 1.6 times larger than real life figures.
 The table is so long that Bartholomew on one side and Simon on the other side barely squeeze in, but Leonardo managed with grace to fit them into the given space.

 The scene depicts the moment when Jesus announces to his companions, that one of them will betray him.
 Christ's words bring a stir among his comrades.
 Despite agitated gestures and emotions that his speech caused, there is nothing chaotic in the scene.
 Everything blends to natural and graceful symphony of movement, which is divided into four groups.

 Leonardo utilizes the inherent properties of the number twelve.
 There are four hangings on each side wall and three windows at the end wall.
 There are six men on each side of Christ, who seems to be alone and resigned to his fate.
 Above his head at the ceiling there are six rail divisions.
 Multiplication of all these numbers gives us sum of twelve.
 Twelve is very important number in Judaism, Christianity and Islam and is also found in some older religions and myths.
 There are twelve signs of Zodiac.
 There are twelve months of the year and twelve hours of the day and of the night.
 In terms of geometry twelve is a pentagonal number.
 The dodecahedron, mysterious Platonic solid, has twelve faces.
-Regular cubes and octahedrons have twelve edges, while icosahedrons have twelve vertices.
+Regular cube and octahedron has twelve edges, while icosahedron has twelve vertices.

 Leonardo decided herein for frontal composition, which is fully justified due to the placement of the painting on the refectory's rear wall and efficiently integrated the scene as if it was a part of the spacious room.

 The painting's lower edge is about 2.5m high above floor level and the viewer has to look up.
-There is only part of the floor and no tiles, which would help us to determine the lateral points.
-Nevertheless, if we know how he constructed the geometrical scheme everything falls together, and space suddenly starts to be tangible.
+We only see part of the floor and there are no tiles, so only the ceiling can help us determine the side points.
+If we apply a geometric scheme based on the Gold Ratio, everything fits together and space suddenly becomes tangible.

 All orthogonals aims to the vanishing point - the Jesus's temple, which is placed in the middle of the picture.
 By transferring the area of the picture, we arrive at the base square from which all geometric operation unfolds.
 Mathematician Luca Pacioli in Divina proportione (which his friend Leonardo illustrated) described this as a technique that subdivides any given scene into a sequence of squares.
 Not as a flat surface grid, but squares laid perspectivally to the depth.
 Leonardo used as a basic unit of measurement Milanian braccio and set the side of the basic square at 4 braccios.
 4 * 0.59 equals 2.36m.
 1 Milanian braccio equaled 0,59 cm.(1)